OctoPrint/venv-tool/README.md

 <!--INSERT:install-plugins-->
 ```
-usage: octoprint-venv-tool install-plugins [-h] export venv
+usage: octoprint-venv-tool install-plugins [-h] [--ignore-plugin-errors]
+                                           export venv

 positional arguments:
   export                path of the export
   venv                  path of the venv

 options:
   -h, --help            show this help message and exit
+  --ignore-plugin-errors
+                        Continue if trying to install a plugin raises an error
 ```
 <!--/INSERT:install-plugins-->